 This review will be conducted by the Law Commission.
 The Commission will engage with interested parties in both the public and private sector during the review, and will carry out a public consultation process.
 The Commission will also establish an officials group and an expert advisory group to provide technical expertise and advice representing a range of perspectives.

-The Commission will produce an issues paper in April 2018.
-Following a formal consultation process, the Commission will publish a final report in December 2018.
+The Commission expects to produce an issues paper in June 2018.
+Following a formal consultation process, the Commission will publish a final report in June 2019.

 It is important to note the distinction between a DNA sample and a DNA profile.
 A DNA sample means the actual physical sample of bodily/genetic material: for instance a sample of blood or saliva from a mouth swab.
 The information derived from the forensic analysis of the sample is a DNA profile.
 A DNA sample is also sometimes referred to as a “bodily sample”.
 The Criminal Investigations (Bodily Samples) Act 1995 governs how DNA samples from blood or mouth swabs must be obtained.
 However, most genetic material can be used to obtain a DNA sample.